valeIT/valeIT.github.io/_posts/2019-11-11-unity-building-your-app.md

 ## Before your build

-This initial configuration process is common to every platform and it is done insite Unity before exporting the application.
+This initial configuration process is common to every platform and it is done inside Unity before exporting the application.

 Open the "Player" (bottom left button from the build window) and setup your app name, icons and bundle identifier.
 For Android and Tizen you also need to setup the minimum api version that your application will support.
 This version will need to match the one configured in android studio and tizen studio respectively as minimum api/deployment version.
 You can find it from Settings inside Android Studio and Tizen Studio.